Mohammadjamiu/tahugo/content/electronics/what-is-electricity-and-how-does-it-work.md

 ---
 title: "What Is Electricity and How Does It Work?
 A Simple Explanation"
 postdate: January 05, 2022
-image: ""
+image: "/images/electro_4 (1).webp"
 description: "Electricity is basically what flows through a wire or a conductor and then power up our light bulb, TV, and other electronic gadgets at home.
 And it works by letting tiny particles called electrons to flow or move through a conductive closed path."
-alt: ""
+alt: "What Is Electricity and How Does It Work"
 weight: "28"
 author: Mohammad Abdul
 categorylink: /categories/electronics
 categories: ["Electronics"]
 type: posts
-wordcount: true
+wordcount: false
-draft: true
+draft: false
 ---

 {{< ste >}}Electricity is basically what flows through a wire or a conductor and then power up our light bulb, TV, and other electronic gadgets at home.